 The larger the diameter of the tree, the more expensive it will be to remove it.
-Tree companies charge more for grinding shorter but larger stumps, than smaller, taller stumps.
-During peak seasons, most companies will charge you more, as the demand for your service is higher.
+Tree companies charge more for grinding shorter but larger stumps than smaller, taller stumps.
+During peak seasons, most companies will charge you more as the demand for your service is higher.
 It might cost more at first to hire a professional to polish the stumps on your property, but imagine how much more expensive it would be to rent a stump shredder first and hire a professional after you can't remove a stump successfully.

 And while you may want to resort to DIY stump shredding methods to save a few pennies, in some cases it may be cheaper to hire a professional.
 If the grass grows above the stump and someone else cuts your garden, they may wake up abruptly when they accidentally hit the stump.
 A yard looks neglected and unkempt with stumps left in place, especially if those stumps grow shoots or harbor weeds and fungi.
 Usually, stump removal involves the use of heavy machinery to remove the entire stump and part of the root system, but other methods may work under the right circumstances.

 A number of factors can affect the total price, including stump size, project completion time, and trunnion type.
 Shredding stumps is a quick and effective way to remove the rest of the tree trunk without breaking the bank.
 With this information in mind, you should have a pretty good idea of how much it will cost to shred the stumps on your property, which will make it easier to find the best deal.
 Homeowners can have their stump as little as 1 inch below ground level or up to 12 inches below ground for larger stumps.
 Although hydraulic tree stump grinders are available for rent, they are usually only designed to handle very small stumps.

 These national averages should help you estimate how much it will cost to grind your tree stump.
 If you only have to grind a stump or don't have the necessary safety equipment yet, it may be cheaper to hire a professional.
 If your stumps are dense hardwoods and the hired professional charges by the hour, costs will increase if the difficult stump type increases working time.
 If these factors are common across your area, most arboriculture companies will consider these challenges and increase their stump milling rates accordingly.
 In conclusion, there are many factors that can affect how much it costs to remove a tree stump from your property.
 Knowing these factors can help you make an informed decision about whether or not you should hire a professional or attempt DIY stump removal.